The DEP subop is used to specify dependent variables to SST commands.

 character or characters which precede each value are present, the

 corresponding value must also be present.
-The reserved words lo
+The reserved words lo and

-may be used in place of low-val
+hi may be used in place of low-val and high-val to

 indicate that parameter is unconstrained from below or above, respectively.